-Observations from 8am-5pm on a Friday and Saturday in August, 2022 key priority in both the Community Vision and Corporate Plan[35,36].
-Public space improvements can bring more people onto the street and into businesses but should carefully consider the social and economic impact of gentrification, which has already been documented in Logan in the form of housing displacement [47,48].
+Observations from 8am-5pm on a Friday and Saturday in August, 2022 key priority in both the Community Vision and Corporate Plan [35,36].
+Public space improvements can bring more people onto the street and into businesses but should carefully consider the social and economic impact of gentrification, of housing displacement [47,48].
 While gentrification can revitalise neighbourhood economies and social organisation, it poses a high risk of displacement [49], particularly if chain stores take the place of existing businesses catering to lowincome residents and ethnic and racial minorities [50].